AisyluFattakhova/innopolis-pmldl-bloombuddy/README.md

 vention can significantly reduce agricultural losses and increase crop yield.
 This tool can help farmers, gardeners, and agricultural researchers monitor plant health efficiently, even without expert knowledge.

+## How to Run the Application

+Follow these steps to run the project locally:

+1. Install dependencies:
+> pip install -r requirements.txt

+2. Start the application:
+> python frontend/app.py